JakeNijssen/EPCoreRework/README.md

 #### Setup

-⋅⋅⋅You will need to create an `sql.yml` file in your plugins data folder, and then the  Database Manager should automatically be able to read it when initializing it.
+Create an `sql.yml` file in your plugins data folder, and then the  Database Manager should automatically be able to read it when initializing it.
 ```yaml
 # Two options here, either MySQL or SQLite (not case-sensitive)
 type: "MySQL"